 Where Should You Invest Your Money?

 Philippine Stock Market

 The Philippine Stock Exchange (PSE) is the corporation that governs our local stock market.
 People buy or invest in stocks to benefit from a company’s tremendous value potential over time.
-Once you buy or invest into a stock you now become part owner or a shareholder of that particular corporation.
+Once you buy or invest in a stock you now become a part owner or a shareholder of that particular corporation.

 History has proven that investing in quality stocks can provide greater returns than most investment instruments.
 This offers you the best chance in achieving your financial goals and gives you the ability to later enjoy the benefits of your money working for you.

-When you buy a mutual fund, your money is combined with the money from other investors, and allows you to buy part of a pool of investments.
+When you buy a mutual fund, your money is combined with the money from other investors and allows you to buy part of a pool of investments.
 A mutual fund holds a variety of investments which can make it easier for investors to diversify than through ownership of individual stocks or bonds. (source: getsmarteraboutmoney.ca)

 You need a huge sum of money or capital to be able to invest in properties.
 A minimum of for down payment.
 There’s also an option to loan from Pag-ibig Funds or Banks.
 A long-term plan with big rewards.
 Properties increase value every year.
 You can have it leased to get passive income.

 You have the options of getting a lot, a house and lot, or a condominium unit.
 From rural province, or the city.